lubna-edrees/Activity-log/README.md

  - if you use `string.split(/(regex)/)` will split the str keeping the regex match element.

+## Thur 8-April-2020
+- generated and designed automated emails for `hexltd.co`.
+- connected an e-commerce website to `PayPal API` and test it and publish it live.
+- started preparing for connectint e-commerce website to `GoCardless API`.

 ## Wed 8-April-2020
 - revised layout for `hexltd.co`, used a lot of `media queries`.